ljuben997/sputnik/README.md

 - QueryMutation(name: String? = nil, variableMapping: VariableMapping = .automatic)
 - QuerySatelite(schemaTypeName: String? = nil)

-QueryOperation and QueryMutation should only be attached once at the first struct to indicate that we are initiating either a query or a mutation.
+QueryOperation and QueryMutation should only be attached once at the primary struct to indicate that we are initiating either a query or a mutation.
 The `name` parameter is just the name for the query or mutation used for debugging purposes.
 The `variablesMapping` is explained further down.
-As written in the query above, QuerySatelite **must be added in every child struct othewise the mapping and setting up of the variables won't work.** Also each child QuerySatelite struct has to be added inside of the QueryOperation or QueryMutation struct otherwise it won't again.
-Example:
+As written in the query above, QuerySatelite **must be added in every child struct othewise the mapping and setting up of the variables won't work.** Also each child QuerySatelite struct **has to be added nested inside of the QueryOperation or QueryMutation struct otherwise it won't work.** Example:
 ```swift
 @QueryOperation
 struct UserQuery {